IntergatedCircuits/c2usb/c2usb/usb/df/port/nxp/README.md

 ## 3. Integrate the MAC

-A `usb::df::nxp::kusb_mac` object will be the glue that connects the NXP firmware to this library.
+A `usb::df::nxp::kusb_mac` subclass object (khci/ehci/lpcip3511/dwc3) will be the glue that connects the NXP firmware to this library.
 Create this object (Meyer's singleton pattern is recommended), and replace the USB interrupt handler's contents to `your_mac_instance().handle_irq();`.